 The participant must bring some form of identification which shows their date of birth or proof of age.

 There is no maximum age although persons over the age of 70 are required to contact to the Chief Instructor prior to booking.
+Please note, a Medical Advice Form (Doctors certificate form 115b) is required for anyone who is 70 or over.

 The below forms have been produced by the British Parachute Association.
 To open them, you’ll require the free Adobe Reader program – you can download it here.